soroush62/Crude-Oil-Production-Analysis-with-LightningChart-Python/README.md

 ```
 ![](Images/Crude_Oil_Production_Breakdown_by_Country_in_2011.png)

-3. **Line Chart (Crude Oil Production Over Time for Multiple Countries)**: Reveals the production trends from 1970 to 2017, showing the decline in some countries and steady growth in the USA.
+3. **Line Chart (Crude Oil Production Over Time for Multiple Countries)**:
+A line chart is used to display crude oil production trends for multiple countries over time.
+It clearly shows the decreasing trend of oil production in some countries starting around the 1980s.
+This chart is useful for comparing production rates between countries over a prolonged period and highlights the steady growth of the USA compared to fluctuations in other countries.

 #### Script Summary:
 ```python